-The development of improved crop production systems has long been the mainstay of research conducted in commodity departments such as Crop Science and Horticultural Science with support and collaboration from departments such as Soil Science, Biological and Agricultural Engineering, Poultry Science, Plant Pathology, Agriculture and Resource Economics, Food Science and Biochemistry.
-Research has focused on breeding and genetics work designed to develop improved varieties with superior disease resistance and quality; mechanization in all phases of crop production from planting to harvest; technologically advanced production systems; and post harvest handling.
+Agriculture is North Carolina's number one industry and has generated farm income of over \$9 billion yearly for the past 3 years.
+As a very diverse animal and plant agricultural industry exists, the plant industry for example produces over 80 crops commercially.
+The development of improved crop production systems has long been the mainstay of research conducted in commodity departments such as Crop Science and Horticultural Science with support and collaboration from the departments of Soil Science, Biological and Agricultural Engineering, Entomology, Plant Pathology, Agriculture and Resource Economics, Food Science and Biochemistry and others.
+Research has focused on identification, selection, breeding, introgression and genomics designed to develop improved varieties with superior disease resistance and quality; mechanization of all phases of crop production from planting to harvest; the development of technologically advanced production systems; integrated pest management; and postharvest handling of various commodities.
 Advances in these areas have given producers the ability to competitively produce quality products, which directly benefits the consuming public.

-In recent years declining grain prices and pressures exerted on tobacco production have impacted our research efforts.
-Programs have been redirected to explore and examine diversification of crop production in North Carolina with alternative and specialty crops.
-In addition, economic downturns in agronomic crops and sensitivity to environmental concerns regarding pesticides, nutrients and animal waste have spurred an increase in research on sustainable production techniques.
+In recent years low grain prices and pressures exerted on tobacco production have resulted in the redirection of programs to explore and examine diversification of crop production in North Carolina with alternative and specialty crops.
+In addition, economic downturns in other agronomic crops and sensitivity to environmental concerns regarding pesticides, nutrients and animal waste have spurred an increase in research on sustainable production techniques.

-To remain competitive in a national and global agricultural economy, it will be necessary for our producers to become even more efficient in the production of traditional crops.
-They must also diversify their operations to incorporate alternative and specialty crops in their mix, thus spreading their risk.
-In addition, consumers are becoming more educated concerning food safety, quality and nutrition.
-It will, therefore, be incumbent upon our producers to supply a quality, nutritious and safe product to the market place.
+To remain competitive in a national and global agricultural economy, it is necessary for producers in North Carolina to become more efficient in the production of traditional crops and diversify their operations to incorporate alternative and specialty crops in their mix.
+In addition, consumers have become more educated and food safety, quality and nutrition are concerns of many people.
+It is, therefore, incumbent upon our producers to supply a quality, nutritious and safe product to the market place.

-- 1. Develop improved pre- and postharvest handling techniques for field, fruit and vegetable crops. - 2.
-Develop improved production management systems for field, fruit and vegetable crops. - 3.
-Improve the acceptability/quality of field, fruit and vegetable crops.
+1. Develop improved pre- and postharvest management techniques for field, fruit, specialty, and vegetable crops.

+2. Develop improved production management systems for field, fruit, specialty and vegetable crops.

+3. Improve the acceptability/quality of field, fruit, specialty, and vegetable crops.

-A total of 77 different North Carolina Agricultural Research Service projects in nine departments involve crop production systems.
+Nearly 80 different North Carolina Agricultural Research Service projects in nine departments involve crop production systems.
 Key program components are listed below in relation to the three performance goals listed above.

-Major areas that will be addressed include mechanization of crop planting and harvest and development of improved post-harvest handling for crops, with emphasis on perishable crops such as vegetables and fruits.
-Field crops are also addressed but, the number of projects devoted to horticultural crops will be much greater in this category.
-Precision agriculture is another component of this goal and, of course, does require mechanization of certain operations to monitor yields and other parameters associated with crop production and quality.
-Some breeding and genetics as well a cultural manipulations will be addressed as they relate to constructing plant growth habit and yield traits that lend themselves to mechanical harvesting.
+Projects will focus on ways to increase the mechanization of crop planting and harvest and the development of improved postharvest management techniques, with emphasis on perishable crops such as vegetables and fruits.
+Studies on precision agriculture are a component of this goal since its adoption in many crops requires mechanization of certain operations so that yields and other parameters associated with crop production and quality can be monitored.
+Projects on plant breeding and cultural management support increased mechanization as they relate to modifying plant growth habit and yield traits that are compatible with mechanical harvesting.

-There are a total of 32 different projects underway in this category, with 15 in the fruit and vegetable area and 17 in field crops.
-In the fruit and vegetable area, research activities will include sustainable production systems; plant establishment; nutrient cycling and fertilizer management; stress physiology; IPM strategies for managing plant diseases; production systems for herbs and botanicals; and general cultural management practices for a number of different fruit and vegetable crops.
+There are over 30 different projects underway in this category, with 15 in the fruit and vegetable area and 17 in field crops.
+Research activities on fruits, vegetables, specialty crops and ornamentals, include sustainable production systems; plant establishment; nutrient cycling and fertilizer management; stress physiology; IPM strategies for managing plant diseases and arthropod pests; pesticide resistance management; production systems for herbs and botanicals; and general cultural management practices for a number of different fruit and vegetable crops.